aamemiya/letkf/README.md

  ## Reservoir computing fortran code

- A module for reservoir computing is `common/common_rsv_rnet.f90`.
+ A module for reservoir computing : `common/common_rsv_rnet.f90`
- It uses a simple linear-regression module `common/common_reg.f90`.
+ It uses a simple linear-regression module `common/common_reg.f90`

 ### Use module
 Add a following line to the header to import the reservoir module